Enjoying Quality of Life

 Regular training is ongoing in various cities throughout Nippon.
 To find out whether there is training in an area near you, please feel free to contact us: firstname.lastname@example.org

 The most important requirement for participating in any of the training offered is to follow and abide by The Ten Shaolin Laws.
-Please read these Ten Shaolin Laws carefully in advance.
+Please read the Ten Shaolin Laws, which are listed below, carefully in advance.

 Grandmaster Wong Kiew Kit - 4th generation successor of the Southern Shaolin Monastery